 Does the same apply to the Jeenode USB compared to the SMD?

-RE: Jeenode micro as weather monitor - Added by Rolf 13 days ago
+RE: Jeenode micro as weather monitor - Added by Rolf about 2 months ago

 DHT22 (temperature and humidity sensor), TMP102 and LM75 (temperature) (the latter two both driven via i2c, the first 1-wire), I use successfully with the Jeenode Micro.
 One typical configuration is JM with DHT22 connected to DIO1 and AIO1 and a latch relay (5 V, driven by transistors) for switching a room heater on pins DIO2 and AIO2.